brekru212/bits-n-bots/lessons/lesson3.md

 ## Working with sensors:

-The goal for this project is to get used to using the various sensors that come with ev3 to control the actions of the bot.
-We currently have an infrared sensor, which can be used for measuring the robot's proximity to an object.
+The goal for this project is make our bots aware of their surroundings.
+Otherwise, our bot will run into things and collide with objects in future lessons!.

+We will be using the 'infrared sensor' to measure proximity.
+Does everyone know what the word 'infrared' means?
+If not, be sure to ask!

-### Task:
+### Task

+## Alpha
 Use the infrared sensor to display the robot's proximity to nearby objects on the screen.
-(You'll need to add a wait block at the end to make sure that the program doesn't end right after it displays the value, otherwise you won't see anything before it disappears!)

 Hint: You need to use the 'wired' setting for the display block.
-Also, you need to drag a wire from the sensor block to the display block
+Also, you need to drag a wire from the infrared sensor block to the display block

 Do you notice anything weird about how your program behaves?
-Try to figure it out.
+You may have noticed that the value doesn't show up!
+This is because the program executes too quickly for your eyes to read the value.
+Try adding a 'wait block' at the end of your blocks.

+## Beta
+Now that you successfully displayed the proximity on the display, can you do this a second time?

+Use the same block(s) from task Alpha to display the proximity on the screen two separate times.
+In between each time you read the sensor, make the bot wait two or three seconds.

+Pick up the bot and point it at various objects, have some fun measuring the bot's proximity to different objects!

+## Gamma

+Now, let's add some motion in between reading the sensors.

+How would you make the robot turn 90 degrees and then display the proximity sensor value on the screen?
+Can you do this four times, each time turning ninety degrees?

+In what order do you have to place the blocks?
+(Remember, EV3 reads from left to right, just like us!)

+Before continuining on to the challenges, call over a volunteer.
+Show them what you just did and try to explain to them how everything works!

 ### Challenges
 **0)** To make it so that the robot keeps checking the proximity sensor over and over again, we use a 'while loop'.
 In EV3, this is called a loop block.
 This way, it will continuously execute your blocks over and over again.
 Try doing this.